aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getValue2() {#getValue2--}

+<b>@deprecated.</b> Please use the 'value2' property instead.
 Gets the string value2 of the label pivot filter.

 ```javascript
 getValue2() : string;